iliiliiliili/layer-ensembles-pytorch/README.md

 ## Run

 Use `run_example.sh` to train and evaluate a single model on MNIST.
+The corresponding reproducible capsule is available at [CodeOcean](https://codeocean.com/capsule/1619032/tree).
 ## Citation

 If you use this work for your research, you can cite it as: